weaveworks/weave/site/using-weave/multi-cloud-multi-hop.md

 ###Enabling Multi-Cloud Networking

-Before multi-cloud networking can be enabled, you must c onfigure the network to allow connections through Weave's control and data ports on the Docker hosts.
+Before multi-cloud networking can be enabled, you must configure the network to allow connections through Weave Net's control and data ports on the Docker hosts.
 By default, the control port defaults to TCP 6783, and the data ports to UDP 6783/6784.

-To override Weave’s default ports specify a port using the `WEAVE_PORT` setting.
+To override Weave Net’s default ports, specify a port using the `WEAVE_PORT` setting.
 For example, if WEAVE_PORT is set to `9000`, then Weave uses TCP 9000 for its control port and UDP 9000/9001 for its data port.